galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 1. Run the program `paramfit1.py` and plot the data.
 What is `npr.normal` used to do in line 21?

 2. Read over the MLE derivation for the linear least squares analytical solution (above) and compute the slope and y-intercept for the fake data set.
 Plot the best fit solution on top of the data.
-What is the assumption that we made for the uncertainties on our fake data?
+What is the assumption that we made for the uncertainties on our fake data, and where in the code was it made?

-3. For linear least squares fitting, we can obtain analytical solutions to the uncertainties on the slope and y-intercept estimates, which have been provided below.
+3. For linear least squares fitting, we can obtain analytical formulae for the uncertainties on the slope and y-intercept estimates, which have been provided below.

 <img src="https://latex.codecogs.com/png.latex?\sigma_\alpha^2=\frac{\sum\left(y_i-\left(\alpha&space;x_i&plus;\beta\right)\right&space;)^2}{(N-2)\sum(x_i-\bar{x})^2}"/>